22 QUESTIONS WITH THE WEIRD GUY:

 Don’t let anyone discourage you.
 If you’re passionate about what you’re doing, like you feel that it’s your life’s mission, keep at it until your final breath.
 Whenever you think you’re done, you’re probably not.
 Let it sit for a week or two, then revise.
 Also, don’t get too sidetracked with other things that you’re not as passionate about, mainly because writing is like a muscle, and you do get better the more you do it, so practice, practice, practice.
-Also, wear your rejections as badges of honor, because Back to the Future was initially, as were The Beatles and My Big Fat Greek Wedding…and the list goes on.
+Also, wear your rejections as badges of honor, because Back to the Future was initially rejected, as were The Beatles and My Big Fat Greek Wedding…and the list goes on.

-Then, after learning that paying to pitch was nothing more than a 2-way scam.
+Also, after learning that paying to pitch was nothing more than a 2-way scam.
 1 of the ways is that they take your money, keep you in suspense, and come up with any reason they can to reject your idea.
 The other way is that they’ll reject you, then steal your idea, but change it enough so that only you know that they did it, since they changed it to the point that it’s kind of similar to your idea, but they hired writers for dirt cheap to change it around so that it’s just as sellable as it is original.
 Lesson learned…NEVER PAY TO PITCH…you’re paying for a rejection, simple as that.
 Get your stuff out there and get it dated!
 Even if it means getting it drawn up and put on instagram.
 It’s better than keeping it under your bed.

-The thing is, I can’t blame them entirely, because they foot the bill for the production, cast, catering…everything.
+And the thing is with that, I can’t blame them entirely, because they foot the bill for the production, cast, catering…everything.
 What are the chances that it’ll be a runaway hit, considering that so many producers are chasing that same dream, so you have to cut costs somewhere, might was well be at the writers’ expense, since there are so many of them.
 Unless they’re rich and don’t have a moral bone in their body.

 Another hurdle was learning the hard way that nobody, and I mean nobody on this physical planet cares one iota about what you’ve written.
 Even if someone in the industry likes it, deep down they’re probably kicking themselves in the teeth, wondering why they, or someone on their team didn’t come up with it first.
 Ego is the #1 driving force in Hollywood, and it’s part of what’s been driving me to get this project off the ground as well.
 I mean who hasn’t had a day dream of even just a little spotlight.
 But, since I’m doing this more because I have to, that’s why I financed the comic illustrations myself, because nobody believed in this project as much as I did to the point of financing it.
 So, lesson learned.

 Now, they say it takes 10 years to become an overnight success, that is definitely true in my case.
 To start, I came in thinking that I could write a pitch, pilot and a series overview, and that would be all I needed.
-It turns out I needed a lot more.
-Not only had to get a website, I had to invest in hosting, search engine optimization, web design, copyright & trademark law.
+It turns out I needed a whole lot more.
+Not only did I have to get a website, I had to invest in hosting, search engine optimization, web design, copyrights & trademarks.
 I also had to look into every single way that other writers have gotten screwed, like the writer of Forrest Gump (why isn’t there a “Forrest Gump 2” about little Forrest growing up…hmm), so I would encourage those who are reading this to do the same.

 Also, if you’re going to go for the self-illustration route, let me tell you a story, which I’ll sum up with this one lesson if you don’t want to read on…do one page at a time, and don’t pay anymore than $30 per page, fiverr is a good place to start.
 Anyway, here goes: